 Read about how to spend 2 days in Helsinki and explore the capital of Finland before and after a 72 hour visa-free visit to St. Petersburg.
 Learn about off-the-beaten path attractions and places to eat in Helsinki featuring advice from a local resident.

-Based on my visit, I consider Helsinki to be an off-the-beaten-path gem in Europe.
-Read on for ideas of what to see in Helsinki as part of a 2-day itinerary including tips from a local friend of mine who showed us around.
+Read on for ideas of what to see in Helsinki as part of a 2-day itinerary.
+My recommendations include tips from a local friend who showed us around and from my colleagues who work in Helsinki.

-There is a new train that runs from the Helsinki airport to the central railway station.
-From here, it's an easy walk to the funky Radisson Blu Plaza Hotel.
+From the Helsinki Central Station, it's an easy walk to the funky Radisson Blu Plaza Hotel.

 The hotel has two sides.
 Try to get a room in the historic side and check out the dramatic chandeliers and stained glass.